amirfhg/patent_embeddings/README.md

 The code in 'patent_report_rag.py' implements this idea by first calculating innovation trends for every month, finding most similar patents to it, and using RAG prompt gpt-4o to produce innovation trend reports based on those patents.
 Below is the example of brief reports for January 2023 generated using RAG:

+# Summary of Innovations for January 2023

-> _Summary of innovations for year-month 2023-01 are:_
+> **Summary of innovations for year-month 2023-01 are:**
 >
-> 1. _**Data Management and Storage**: Innovations include efficient data parity techniques, memory system operations like cache synchronization and garbage collection, and methods for managing memory tiers and zones.
-There are also advancements in memory device configurations, such as using different modes of operation and optimizing memory access parameters._
+> 1. **Data Management and Storage**: Innovations focus on efficient data parity, memory management, and data migration across different memory tiers.
+These technologies improve data integrity, storage efficiency, and performance in memory systems, which are crucial for data centers and cloud storage solutions.
 >
-> 2. _**Display Technology**: Developments in display devices focus on pixel arrangement and driving methods to enhance color accuracy and efficiency._
+> 2. **Display Technology**: Advances in display devices involve optimizing pixel arrangements and driving mechanisms to enhance image quality and power efficiency.
+This is applicable in consumer electronics like TVs, monitors, and smartphones.
 >
-> 3. _**Database and Data Processing**: Innovations include near-memory database accelerators to improve performance, dynamic data warehouse management, and methods for processing table data with version control._
+> 3. **Memory Systems**: Techniques for memory operation optimization, including maintenance command interfaces and memory access parameter tuning, aim to enhance memory performance and reliability.
+These are vital for improving the speed and efficiency of computing devices.
 >
-> 4. _**Data Synchronization and Replication**: Techniques for persistent inflight tracking of operations in storage solutions and triggering pipeline execution based on data changes are highlighted._
+> 4. **Database and Data Processing**: Innovations include near-memory database accelerators and dynamic data processing in multi-cluster warehouses.
+These technologies aim to handle large data volumes more efficiently, benefiting industries relying on big data analytics and real-time data processing.
 >
-> 5. _**Image and Video Processing**: Methods for dynamically updating image display settings based on sensor input and generating video content segments using user input are described._
+> 5. **Image Systems**: Dynamic updating of drive sequences based on sensor input enhances display performance and adaptability, applicable in devices requiring high-quality visual output, such as augmented reality systems.
 >
-> 6. _**Trace Data Management**: Techniques for managing and storing trace data spans and timestamps in data stores are introduced._
+> 6. **Data Synchronization and Replication**: Persistent inflight tracking and data synchronization across storage clusters ensure data consistency and reliability, important for disaster recovery and data backup solutions.
+>
+> 7. **Legal Compliance in Data Transfer**: Methods for handling data with legal restrictions ensure compliance during data transfer processes, crucial for industries dealing with sensitive information, such as finance and healthcare.
+>
+> 8. **Video Content Generation**: Techniques for generating video content based on user input can be used in media production and interactive entertainment, allowing for personalized content creation.
+>
+> 9. **Trace Data Management**: Efficient handling and storage of trace data improve system monitoring and debugging processes, essential for maintaining the performance and reliability of complex software systems.